-In contrast to CRM software, ERP software has a wide-ranging set of capabilities across all business operations.
-From managing payroll for your company’s employees, to creating a bill of materials for the goods you sell, an ERP system is designed to run your business from end to end without additional software packages.
+In contrast to CRM software, enterprise resource planning (ERP) software has a wide-ranging set of capabilities across all business operations.
+From managing payroll for your company’s employees, to creating a bill of materials for the goods you sell, this software system is designed to run your business from end to end without additional software packages.

 - Accounts receivable

 - Sales and marketing

 - Human resources